dragonflyoss/d7y.io/docs/setup/install/helm-charts.md

 ### Install with an existing manager {#install-with-an-existing-manager}

 Create the `values.yaml` configuration file.
-Need to configure the cluster id associated with scheduler and cdn.
+Need to configure the cluster id associated with scheduler and seed peer.

 The example is to deploy a cluster using the existing manager and redis.
 Refer to the document for [configuration](https://artifacthub.io/packages/helm/dragonfly/dragonfly#values).